SpocWiki/_public/schema.org/predicate/Relations/has/has_health_aspect.md

 - [ #has/_health_aspect :: HealthAspectEnumeration ] or
 - [ has_health_aspect :: HealthAspectEnumeration ]

-Indicates the aspect or aspects specifically addressed in some &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/HealthTopicContent&quot;&gt;HealthTopicContent&lt;/a&gt;.
+Indicates the aspect or aspects specifically addressed in some &lt;a class="localLink" href="/HealthTopicContent"&gt;HealthTopicContent&lt;/a&gt;.
 For example, that the content is an overview, or that it talks about treatment, self-care, treatments or their side-effects.

 Relation describes that:
 [ #has_/domain  :: HealthTopicContent ]